Quartz

 Quartz roared and leapt up, flaring his huge white wings.
 The sun slammed into the glittering facets and into the wildclaw's eyes, blinding him.
 The dragon stumbled back, braced defensively but still struggling to open his eyes, his own wings flared for balance.
 Quartz immediately reared forward and shoved the wildclaw's long snout into the sand, swiftly pinning his kicking legs underneath him–

--Before immediately getting back up again and lending the wildclaw an apologetic claw.
+–Before jumping up and lending the wildclaw an apologetic claw.

-"I'm so sorry Dakari, I think I got a bit carried away, you were really riling me up there!"
-Quartz laughed amiably, helping him get to his claws.
-Dakari laughed and dusted himself off.
+"I'm so sorry Dakari, I think I got a bit carried away.
+You were really riling me up there!"
+Quartz laughed amiably, helping his sparring partner get to his claws.
+Dakari laughed and shook his wings of wayward sand.
 "That was really good, don't apologise.
 Flaring your wings the way you did was something I've never seen before.
 Unique, too." he smiled.

 "Yeah, well, it was a spur of the moment thing."